LordAshes/Runtime.Create.Instance/README.md

 # Runtime.Create.Instance
-This is a library for instancing classes in external libraries based on interface name.
+This is a library for instancing classes in external libraries based on interface name at runtime.
+This allows applications to use different interface implementations without having to change code in order to swap implementations.

 ## Purpose